Siskin Children's Institute works to improve the quality of life for children with special needs and their families.

 Our Siskin Early Learning Center provides a high quality preschool education to young children with and without disabilities, including children with developmental delays, autism spectrum disorder, chromosomal abnormality and brain injury.
 All children learn and play side-by-side in an environment that celebrates the accomplishments of every child.

-Our Siskin Center for Developmental Pediatrics is a regional developmental pediatric center led by a board certified neurodevelopmental pediatrician.
+Our Siskin Center for Developmental Pediatrics is a regional developmental pediatric center led by a team of developmental pediatricians.
 Children are referred to the center for medical, psychological and cognitive assessment, diagnosis and treatment, including physical, occupational, speech and language, applied behavior analysis, and other therapies as well as counseling and social skills groups.

 Our Home & Community-Based Early Intervention program is designed to help parents, other caregivers and children with special needs gain the knowledge and confidence they need to be successful in life.
 Through visits with an developmental therapist, the family receives information, support, guidance and consultation about improving the child’s and family’s quality of life.
 It’s a program that can be provided in the home, child care center, the park or other natural settings in the community.